4 Different Types of Running Shoes and Which Are Right for You

 How Do I Choose Running Shoes for a Marathon?

 Longer distances call for a more supportive shoe.
 For training, look for a pair with more cushioning to absorb impact as the miles pile up.
 When race day comes around, you may want to lace up in a lighter, performance-focused shoe.
 Just be sure to log a few runs in your racing shoes before your race.

 Which Running Shoes are Best for Beginners?

-Beginners don't necessarily need a different shoe that someone who's racked up several marathons.
-In fact, the steps for finding a great pair are the same for all runners: Think about what types of runs you'll be doing, consider your pronation type and gravitate towards running shoes that feel good.
+Beginners don’t necessarily need a different shoe than someone who’s racked up several marathons.
+In fact, the steps for finding a great pair are the same for all runners: Think about what types of runs you’ll be doing, consider your pronation type, and gravitate toward running shoes that feel good.